 I can even take my hunter friend’s misadventure on another fun twist.
-Our Heavenly Father is greater than any enemy.
-Satan is a defeated foe.
-So we can be like the deer having a dance party because the devil is bound and conquered.
+Our Heavenly Father is greater than any enemy and Satan is a defeated foe.
+So, we can be like the deer having a dance party because the devil is bound and conquered.

 “May all those who seek you be happy and rejoice in you!
 May those who love to experience your deliverance say continually, ‘May the Lord be praised!’”
 (Psalm 40:16, NET Bible).